-Only a few things are as painful as the sorrow of losing a baby.
-Unfortunately, miscarriage is a common occurrence as studies show that about 10-20% of all pregnancies end as miscarriages.
+Only a few things are as painful as the sorrow of realizing your growing baby is no more, after a miscarriage.
+Unfortunately, losing a baby via a miscarriage is a common occurrence as studies show that about 10-20% of all pregnancies end as miscarriages.

 “She [the doctor] was scanning and scanning and I was like what’s wrong and she said ‘oh nothing’ and I looked at the nurse’s face and asked what’s wrong and she said ‘Adesua’ I’m looking for the heartbeats and I said ‘for the two of them?’.”

 “…I remember collapsing on the floor wailing.
 Wailing is different from crying, it’s like a deep groin in your chest.
 I’m sharing because many women go through this and nobody talks about it because it is almost like a thing of shame for whatever reason and I don’t know why,” Adesua wrote.

 For many women who have experienced a miscarriage, coping with the pain of loss takes its toll both physically, psychologically, and emotionally.
 No matter the angle it is viewed from, moving on after a miscarriage requires a great deal of time and patience.

 In this article, we discuss this aspect of pregnancy as well as outline helpful steps to take after a miscarriage.

 Simply put, a miscarriage is the termination of pregnancy or the expulsion of an embryo from the uterus before 20 weeks gestation or before the fetus can live on its own.
 The earliest symptom of a miscarriage is heavy bleeding which usually occurs with abdominal cramping.